ramich866/Prefix-and-Postfix-Calculator/README.md

 3 - If token is a number, push it to stack.
 4 - If token is an operator, pop two elements from the stack.
 Do operations, then push the result to stack.
 5 - Continue iterations until no tokens left.
 6 - Pop last element in stack, which is the final result.

+### Steps For evaluating postfix expressions:
+Same as previous steps but iterate moving from left to right.

 # Usage

-Brief explanation included in the website.
+Brief explanation in the website.
 User should know how to use Prefix and Postfix notations.
 Or he/she can have fun with the rgb :)